 I use primarily iPhone when it comes to reading.
 Sometimes I buy the newspaper, which I can easily get rid of and don’t need to carry with me for the entire trip.
 However, if you prefer Kindle or traditional books, remember to pack them in hand luggage – movies on board eventually get boring 🙂

 A pen – needed to fill eg. visa applications or customs clearance.
 I always carry my notebook everywhere, so it also lands in my hand luggage.
 I never know when I get the idea for the next post!

-Which cosmetics we take on board?
-Our long haul flight essentials in a cosmetic bag:
+Which cosmetics do we take on board?
+Our long-haul flight essentials in a cosmetic bag:

 - mini face cream